BiBiServ/docker-kraken-gcb/README.md

 ### Download Kraken Database

-First we need to download the Kraken database to each of the hosts.
-We can use the SGE to distribute the jobs on the cluster.
-The `-pe` option ensures, that we only download the database **once on each host**:

-    qsub -N DB_Download -t 1-$NUM_NODES -pe multislot $NUM_CORES -cwd \
-    /vol/spool/docker-kraken-gcb/scripts/docker_run.sh \
-    $DOCKER_USERNAME/kraken-docker $HOST_SCRATCHDIR $HOST_SPOOLDIR \
-    /vol/scripts/kraken_download_db.sh
+In the Giessen setup, we do not need to download any data to the hosts, as data volumes are mounted to the master node and shared via NFS.

 ### Run Kraken Analysis